tsili852/app-theme-engine/README.md

 ---

 Like pre-made views, you can specify config keys through your XML.
-For an example:
+For an example, you can use a theme attribute set from your Activity theme, which specifies a string (see the sample project):

 ```xml
 <com.afollestad.appthemeengine.prefs.ATEColorPreference